All Episodes

 I have no doubt that he's getting great advice militarily from those guys.

-Um so uh that that helps you a little sound more soundly at night that he has those guys around him.
+So that healthy state a little more soundly at night, but he has those guys around him.

 We're talking to Lieutenant Colonel Buzz Patterson.